 In September 2008, we entered into a technology option agreement with Patobios Limited, or Patobios, to evaluate and potentially acquire the intellectual property rights covering Patobios' G protein-coupled receptor, or GPCR, technology.
 Under the terms of the agreement, as amended in November 2009, Patobios granted us an option to evaluate the technology over four option periods commencing September 2008 and continuing up to December 2010.
-In December

-2009, we exercised our intent to extend the third option period from January 2010 to June 2010 at a cost to us of \$542,000 CAD (\$516,000 USD).
-For the three months ended March 31, 2010 and 2009, we recognized research and development expense under this agreement of \$10,000 and \$0, respectively.
-We may also extend the option period for one additional six-month period ending December 2010 at a cost of \$500,000 CAD.
+In December 2009, we exercised our right to extend the third option period from January 2010 to June 2010 at a cost to us of \$542,000 CAD (\$516,000 USD).
+In June 2010, we exercised our right to extend the fourth option period from July 2010 to December 2010 at a cost to us of \$500,000 CAD (\$487,000 USD).
+For the three months ended June 30, 2010 and 2009 and for the six months ended June 30, 2010 and 2009, we recognized research and development expense under this agreement of \$487,000, \$497,000 and \$471,000, respectively.
 Under the terms of the agreement, we have the exclusive option to acquire the intellectual property rights, including patents, covering Patobios' GPCR technology at any time during any of the option periods for a total acquisition price of \$10.8 million CAD in cash and stock.
 In addition, if we achieve the de-orphanization milestone, we will be required to pay Patobios a \$500,000 CAD milestone payment that would be credited against the cash portion of the \$10.8 million CAD purchase price.
-Also, following achievement of the de-orphanization milestone, we will be required to purchase the GPCR technology from Patobios for the \$10.8 million CAD purchase price if, during the term of the agreement, the sum of the following items is at least equal to \$5.1 million CAD: (a) the amount paid by us to Patobios from licenses granted by us to third parties for the development and commercialization of the de-orphanization milestone payment.
-The agreement may be terminated for cause by either party, at any time by mutual consent of us and Patobios, or by us at any time prior to the achievement of the de-orphanization milestone.
+Also, following achievement of the de-orphanization milestone, we will be required to purchase the GPCR technology from Patobios for the \$10.8 million CAD purchase price if, during the term of the agreement, the sum of the following items is at least equal to \$5.1 million CAD: (a) the amount paid by us to Patobios from licenses granted by us to third parties for the development and commercialization of the de-orphanized GPCRs, (b) the amount of any government or non-profit funding received by us specifically allocated for the purchase of the GPCR technology and (c) the \$500

 In October 2008, we entered into an antibody development agreement with North Coast Biologics LLC, or North Coast, to isolate and optimize antibodies for our MASP-2 program.
 Under the terms of the agreement, North Coast will apply its proprietary antibody discovery and screening technologies to generate MASP-2 antibodies for us.
-We recorded no research and development expense under this agreement during the three months ended March 31, 2010 and 2009, respectively.
+We recorded no research and development expense under this agreement during the three months ended June 30, 2010 and 2009 and the six months ended June 30, 2010 and 2009, respectively.
 Under the agreement, we may be required to make additional payments to North Coast of up to \$4.0 million upon the achievement of certain development events, such as initiation of clinical trials and the receipt of marketing approval for a drug product containing an antibody developed by North Coast.

 The agreement also provides us with an option to have North Coast generate antibodies for additional targets.
-If this option is exercised, we may be required to make additional payments of up to \$4.1 million per selected target.
+If this option is exercised, we may be required to make additional payments to North Coast for rights to the technology and milestone payments of up to \$4.1 million per selected target.
 In addition, we are obligated to pay North Coast a low single-digit percentage royalty on any of our net sales of drug products containing an antibody developed by North Coast under the agreement.
 The agreement may be terminated for cause by either party.